samanthaming/awesome-notfancyappchallenge/CONTRIBUTING.md

 `- [Name](Link to Github Repo, NOT demo) - 1 Sentence Max Description.
 By [Your Name](Your Social Media Link)`

 - Description is optional.
 - ex.
 Twitter, Instagram, or CodePen.
-One only external link allowed.
+Only ONE external link allowed.

 #### Example